1Rohitmahajan/house_price_prediction/README.md

 Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

-Fork the Repository

-Create a New Branch:

-bash
-Copy code
-git checkout -b feature-branch
-Make Your Changes and Commit Them:

-bash
-Copy code
-git commit -am 'Add new feature'
-Push to the Branch:

-bash
-Copy code
-git push origin feature-branch
-Create a Pull Request

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.